 The Bowflex HVT is an innovative new approach to working out at home.
 Its big point of difference is that it combines the two distinct forms of exercise, aerobic and anaerobic, into one seamless workout unit.
 This allows you to get in a great workout in less time.
-There are three built in exercise regimens for your specific goals, each of which are under 20 minutes in length.
+There are three built-in exercise regimens for your specific goals, each of which is under 20 minutes in length.

-At a little under $2000 (or a little over if you include Nautilus assembly), the Bowflex HVT is not a cheap home exercise unit.
+At a $1700 to $1900 price range (or a little over if you include Nautilus assembly), the Bowflex HVT is not a cheap home exercise unit.
 Those who are used to working out with free weights may find that, once the novelty wears off, they tend to gravitate back to the barbells and dumbbells.
-However, the HVT is a good option for the time pressed person who is looking for an efficient way to combine cardio and resistance training.
+However, the HVT is a good option for the time-pressed person who is looking for a very efficient way to combine cardio and resistance training.

 3 thoughts on “Bowflex Home Gym HVT Review”

 Great article.
 Quite a price on this piece of equipment.
 Would definitely have to put in a test drive somehow and somewhere before I release that much money.

 The HVT is about $1599 – not hitting 2k.
 You forgot to add the promotion that Bowflex runs on their site all the time.

 Always buy equipment like this on Craigslist for half the price.
 It is almost always hardly used and already assembled.
 I bought a the HVT for $850 and a M5 Max Trainer for $800 in the same week.